 The three states of matter are solid, liquid and gas.
 In solids, particles are held in a fixed pattern by strong bonds, but they vibrate.
-In liquids, the bonds between particles are weaker than in solids and the particles are further from each other and free to move.
+In liquids, the bonds between particles are weaker than in solids; the particles are still close to one another but are randomly arranged and free to move.
 In gases, particles are spread out widely and move faster than in solids and liquids.

-The following diagram shows the arrangement of particles in the three states of matter and the terms used to describe the changes between the three states:
+The following diagram shows the arrangement of particles in the three states of matter:

 When a solid is heated and reaches its melting point, it melts into a liquid.

 When a liquid reaches its boiling point, it evaporates into a gas.

 When you cool down a gas, you can condense it back into a liquid and a liquid turns into a solid when it reaches its freezing point.

 The freezing and melting points of a substance are always the same temperatures.